Facts About One of the Deadliest Cancers

 Multiple clinical trials are ongoing at Northwestern Medicine to help advance treatment options for pancreatic cancer, and improved treatment options are being investigated around the world.
 One particularly promising development comes from results of a trial conducted in Amsterdam, which suggest that treating patients who have pancreatic cancer with chemotherapy and radiation prior to surgery improved survival rates compared to those who underwent immediate surgery.

 “At Northwestern Medicine, we have a team of specialists committed to discovering and delivering better treatment options to improve life expectancy for those who are diagnosed with pancreatic cancer,” explains Dr. Merkow.
-“Anyone diagnosed with pancreatic cancer should make sure that are being cared for by a multidisciplinary group of experts that work together as a team to provide leading-edge care.”
+“Anyone diagnosed with pancreatic cancer should make sure they are being cared for by a multidisciplinary group of experts that work together as a team to provide leading-edge care.”

 A true multidisciplinary team includes more than just surgeons and oncologists, says Dr. Merkow.
 “Equally important are specialists in interventional gastroenterology, radiology, pathology, genetics, social work, nutrition and physical therapy, to name a few,” he explains.
 “Each member plays an integral role in patient care.
 We understand that at Northwestern Memorial Hospital.”